blockzenith/substrate/README.md

 ⚠️ 🚨 This repository is used ONLY for EXPERIMENTAL PURPOSES & is ALWAYS BROKEN.
-Do base your code on this even for EXPERIMENTAL PURPOSES.
+Do NOT base your code on this even for EXPERIMENTAL PURPOSES.
 ---